Roger W. Gale Symposium

 About the Series

-The Roger W. Gale Symposium in Philosophy, Politics and Economics is a regular event focusing on a current issue overlapping with the multiple disciplines within our department.
+The Roger W. Gale Symposium in Philosophy, Politics and Economics is an annual event focusing on a current issue overlapping with the overlapping with the department’s interdisciplinary expertise.
 The symposium brings various parts of the academy and the public into fruitful dialogue with a wide range of experts.

 Past Events